aletar89/hebrew/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Examples:
-- aleph1.png - An image starting with the letter א (Aleph), e.g., a picture of אבא
+- A.png - An image starting with the letter A, e.g., a picture of Apfel
-- aleph2.jpg - Another image starting with א, e.g., a picture of אריה
+- B.jpg - An image starting with the letter B, e.g., a picture of Banane
-- beth1.webp - An image starting with the letter ב (Beth), e.g., a picture of בית
+- Z.webp - An image starting with the letter Z, e.g., a picture of Zebra

+### Letters needing more images

+The following letters currently have fewer than three images.
+Consider adding simple German words for them:

+- C: "Computer", "Clown"
+- D: "Dose", "Delfin"
+- I: "Igel"
+- J: "Jacke", "Jaguar"
+- L: "Lampe", "Löwe"
+- M: "Mond", "Messer"
+- N: "Nadel"
+- O: "Ofen", "Orange"
+- Q: "Qualle"
+- U: "Uhr", "U-Boot"
+- V: "Vogel", "Vase"
+- X: "Xylophon"
+- Y: "Yacht"
+- Ä: "Äpfel"
+- Ö: "Öl"
+- Ü: "Überraschungsei"
+- ß: "ß" (Eszett) doesn't start words; use words like "Straße" to teach the letter